 Individual module outlines will provide details of this feedback.
-The Department uses the following form for providing feedback on essays.

 HISTORY WRITING STYLE GUIDE

 Presentation matters.
 It is an essential part of the historian's craft, not an optional extra.
 Neglected or poorly executed, your style will irritate and distract readers, weakening the force of your arguments.
 An essay that is well written and properly laid out will, in contrast, gain your readers' confidence and convey your message to them as efficiently as possible.